Give a little general information about yourself: how did you become interested in the arts?

 What kind of career do you hope to have?

 I want to be a professional actor.
 What does acting mean to me?
 Where do I even begin?
 Acting allows me to be myself, to be weird, to be free.
 I can be a storyteller and transcend what it means to be a black man in American society and connect with every race, gender, or creed on some level.
 I love the theatre because it creates a space where stories can be told, where I can absorb other people’s take on the human experience.
 When you read or watch a play it’s the closest visual representation of another person’s imagination, their personality, and their opinions on the world.
 It’s intoxicating.
 I have always been a superhero fan (way before the fad) and they changed my life and kept me on track to be a good person.
 They influenced me to work out and stay healthy and to find the good in and empathize with everyone around me.
 My greatest dream in life is to bridge my love of superheroes and acting.
 I would want to be my own superhero, to inspire someone else the same way these characters did for me and inspire them to in turn help others and find what makes them get up in the morning.
 I want my passion to help them find purpose.

 What is your favorite thing about the Department of Theatre?

-Do you do any work in the Charlotte community?
+Do you participate in any community activities or work in the Charlotte arts community?